-In California, constructive termination (also called constructive discharge or constructive dismissal) occurs when an employer intentionally creates or knowingly permits such intolerable working conditions that an employee reasonably feels no choice but to resign.
+In California, constructive termination is when your employer intentionally creates or knowingly permits such intolerable working conditions that you reasonably feel no choice but to resign.
+You can then bring a wrongful termination claim against the employer as long as they had no right to fire you.1

-Below, our California labor and employment lawyers discuss the following topics in wrongful constructive termination law:
+Below, our California employment law attorneys discuss the following topics in wrongful constructive termination law:

 - 4. What is the deadline to bring a claim?

-In order to bring a successful claim against your employer, you need to be able to show two things:
+In order to bring a successful “constructive discharge” claim against your employer in California, you need to be able to show two things:

-- Your employer did not have the right to fire you outright – and so if s/he had, you would have had a valid wrongful termination case against him/her.4
+- Your employer did not have the legal right to fire you outright.4

-As you can see from the above definition of constructive termination, unpleasant working conditions are not enough to constitute a constructive discharge.
-Instead, the conditions must be so bad that a reasonable employee would feel compelled to resign.
+Unpleasant working conditions are not enough to constitute a constructive discharge.
+Instead, the conditions must be so bad that a reasonable employee would feel compelled to resign.6

 - intentionally created the intolerable conditions or

-- actually knew about them and permitted them to continue.
+- actually knew about them and permitted them to continue.7

 You cannot bring a plausible lawsuit alleging constructive discharge if you did not actually resign from your job at some point.